-\paragraph{Temporal Modeling and Notation} After preprocessing, sensor observations from the ego vehicle and other cooperative agents are organized into a temporal sequence of length $N$, indexed by $k = 1,2,\dots,N$.
-Let $t_{\mathrm{ego},k}$ and $t_{\mathrm{other},k}$ denote the acquisition times of the ego-view and other-view observations at index $k$, respectively.
-The temporal indices satisfy a strictly increasing order for each agent, while $t_{\mathrm{other},k} \leq t_{\mathrm{ego},k}$ holds due to communication latency in V2X transmission.
+After preprocessing, sensor observations from the ego vehicle and other cooperative agents are organized into a temporal sequence of length $N$, indexed by $k = 1,2,\dots,N$.
+Let $t_{\mathrm{ego},k}$ and $t_{\mathrm{other},k}$ denote the acquisition times of the ego-view and other-view observations for index $k$, respectively.
+The temporal indices satisfy a strictly increasing order for each agent, and $t_{\mathrm{other},k} \leq t_{\mathrm{ego},k}$ holds because of the communication latency in V2X transmission.

 We assume that each agent internally synchronizes its onboard sensors (e.g., camera and LiDAR), ensuring that multimodal data collected by the same agent at index $k$ correspond to the same timestamp.
-This assumption is consistent with practical vehicular and RSU sensing systems, and does not require strict inter-agent time alignment.
+This assumption is consistent with practical vehicular and RSU sensing systems and does not require strict interagent time alignment.